 Father Blatty knows instinctively that Mary might actually be the first case of demonic possession he's ever seen for himself.
 As a young priest he'd heard of such things, and although he couldn't say whether or not he'd believed in them at the time, he'd been intrigued enough to voraciously read everything he could find about exorcism and its related rituals.

-After many years of tending to all sorts of people, including the sick, the dying, the diseased and the insane, Blatty finally felt in his heart that evil existed in the world, and it was capable of presenting itself in many forms.
-And although he didn't advertise his knowledge of exorcism and the skills he'd spent time developing when in Rome, seeing Mary in this condition, well...all the signs were there.
+After many years of tending to all sorts of people, including the sick, the dying, the diseased, and the insane, Blatty finally felt in his heart that evil existed in the world, and that it was capable of presenting itself in many forms.
+Although he didn't advertise his knowledge of exorcism, nor the skills he'd spent time developing in Rome, seeing Mary in this condition, well...all the signs were there.

 Blatty gathers himself and walks purposely back up the front steps of the house, through the door, and to the bedroom.
 Clutching his bag in his hand, he crosses back into the cold room he'd left just minutes before.
 He feels as though someone's waiting for him—knows he's coming—and it isn't Mary Reagan.

 What's about to transpire is certain to be more horrific, more frightening, and more testing of his faith than anything he can likely imagine.
 The contents of his bag are the only things that stand between the peril of his and Mary's soul and the demon...which of course has its own bag of tricks.

 Five hours later, Mary is quiet and Father Blatty is spent.
 It's difficult for him to know if his attempt at ridding Mary of whatever evil is inside her has worked.
 Just as Blatty is beginning to find hope that it has, a creak at the top of the steps startles him.
 Both Igor and William come through the door.